 Your story about getting a job you loved, then getting squeezed out, and dealing with the stress of starting a new business helped me put some of my recent career snafus in perspective.

-ATLANTIC JOURNAL CONSTITUTION: WHY JOHNNY IS STILL ON YOUR COUCH AND YOUR TAB BY MOLLY MATTHEWS
+ATLANTIC JOURNAL CONSTITUTION: WHY JOHNNY IS STILL ON YOUR COUCH AND YOUR TAB

 CBS RADIO: BIZTALK WITH JOSH I SMITH